Desert Elephants in Namibia – Family Programme

 Accommodation

 This project offers a camping experience to rival all others, as you and your family truly immerse yourself in the Namibian wilderness.
 Sleeping under the stars in the desert, either on a large tarpaulin or in tents, is an awe-inspiring experience for any young adventurer!
-During your time spent at the school, you’ll set up a more permanent base, whereas, whilst out on elephant patrols, you’ll set up a new camp each night wherever the elephants lead you!
+During your time spent at the school, you’ll set up a more permanent base, whereas on elephant patrols, you’ll set up a new camp each night wherever the elephants lead you!
 Whilst camping it is back to basics as there are no set showers, but the team will set up private long drop style toilets in each location.

 Meals & Beverages